 During the fourth year of study, a student following an honours degree programme may opt for a three-year bachelor's degree before the submission of thesis of the research project with valid reason.
-The final acceptance to opt for the bachelor degree will be subjected to the recommendation of the Faculty Board of Applied Science, the Campus Board and the Senate.
+The final acceptance to opt for the bachelor degree will be subjected to the recommendation of the Faculty Board of Applied Science and the approval of the Senate.